-Program manager vs. project manager — what’s the difference?
+- Program manager vs. project manager.

-- What program management is
+- What is program management?

-- What project management is
+- What is project management?

-- Tools for managing programs and projects
+- Tools for managing programs and projects.

-Program manager vs. project manager
+Program manager vs. project manager.

 Project managers, on the other hand, are responsible for individual projects with fixed end dates.
 They’re in charge of specific deliverables that are highly structured and organized.
 Project managers have a narrower scope than program managers.
 They’re also time-bound and guided by the budget.
 When a project manager completes their project, they move on to the next one.